Batch Inference is Scaling, But It Doesn't Have to Be Scary

 ML @ 🏃♀️Runhouse🏠

 In this post, we cover three adjacent topics about inference.
 First, we share a few higher-level observations about trends in non-LLM inference.
 Then, we share a comparison between Kubetorch and a few of the systems we have heard most commonly used in inference.
-Finally, we share a few measured results of throughput on Kubetorch + GPUs + Knative/Ray and compare them to show relatively little necessity to use Ray and, in general, destroying third-party OCR hosting costs across three different implementations.
+Finally, we share a few measured results of throughput on Kubetorch + GPUs + Knative or Ray and compare them to show a) how any approach destroys third-party OCR hosting costs and b) how using a Kubernetes-native implementation is roughly as performant as Ray.

 Batch Inference is Scaling